mabalija/azure-databricks-labs/db-labs-04-ml-02-batchpredict/README.md

 8. This will create a new command below, go to the newly created cell/command
 9. Copy below code snippet into the cell
 `
-rfModel.save("wasbs://<BLOB_CONTAINER>@<STORAGE_ACCOUNT_NAME>.blob.core.windows.net/anomaly-detection-model/")
+pipelineModel.save("wasbs://<BLOB_CONTAINER>@<STORAGE_ACCOUNT_NAME>.blob.core.windows.net/anomaly-detection-model-pipeline/")
 `
 Replace <BLOB_CONTAINER> and <STORAGE_ACCOUNT_NAME> as per instructions in step 5
-10. Go to your Azure Storage Explorer within your desktop and refresh the container, you will find the newly created folder called **anomaly-detection-model** and the actual model persisted in this directory
+10. Go to your Azure Storage Explorer within your desktop and refresh the container, you will find the newly created folder called **anomaly-detection-model-pipeline** and the actual model persisted in this directory

 *Congrats! you have learnt how to persist the ML model into Azure Blob Storage*